bads-tm/sr2001/README.md

-# sr2001
+# Stormregion Website 2001
-Stormregion Site 2001 Recreation (Web Archive Less)
+Unofficial version / copy of web archive without it's additions. just like the original...